Why Is Your Android Touch Screen Not Working?

 If your Android touch screen is not working properly, this could be either due to moisture, debris, weakened internal connections, physical damage, or software issues like corrupted apps, a virus, or corrupted system software.
 Your Android phone may also not work if it needs a firmware update.
 You can try several solutions to fix the phone screen, but you also need to diagnose what is going wrong.

-Before you attempt a fix for your phone screen problems, check the symptoms!
-Read on to see what solution you need to apply depending on the nature of your phone screen problems.
+Before you try Android phone screen repair, check the symptoms first!
+Read on to see what solution you need to apply depending on the nature of phone screen problems.

-Examine your phone screen for physical damage such as cracks and chipping under the screen protector.
+Examine your phone screen for physical damage such as cracks and chips under the screen protector.
 Can your phone turn on?
 If it does turn on, look over the display.
 See any dead pixels?
-Some phone screen problems can present as strange colors and random lines.
+Some phone screen problems can be seen as strange colors and random lines.
 Both may appear together – the dead pixels and other phenomenon anomalies often run along any cracks.
-Does your screen flicker?
+Is your screen flickering?